coolAlias/StructureGenerationAPI/INSTRUCTIONS.md

 (WALL_MOUNTED) [POST]
 Buttons and Torches (normal and redstone):
 1,2,3,4 pointing east, west, south, north.
-Torches (both) only: 5,6 standing on floor / in ground (what's the difference?)
+Torches (both) only: 5 standing on floor

-Levers:
+(LEVER) [POST]:
-As buttons with the following: 5,6 ground lever south or east when off;
+Same as WALL_MOUNTED with the following:
+5,6 ground lever south or east when off;
 7,0 ceiling lever, south or east when off, +8 for switched on

 (WOOD)